developer-zebra/developer-zebra-site/src/enterprise-browser/1-8/guide/logging/index.md

 **LogMemory -** Controls the logging of memory usage in the system.
 Supports Android, WM/CE; does not apply to the Enterprise Tablet.

 The &lt;Logger&gt; section of the `Config.xml` file is shown below with its default settings.
-To enable a logging of a particular event, change the value in the event's tag to "1" as shown below for Error, Warning and Info events:
+To enable logging for a particular event, change the value in the event's tag to "1" as shown below for Error, Warning and Info events:

 	:::xml
 	<Logger>